lhf552004/quiz-project/doc/performance_review_sprint2.md

     4. Need to be more responsible while merging PR in dev.

 6. This process of documenting and recording the performance with the help of google form and spreadsheet will help in improving the team performance and realising where the team is lagging as a whole and can be handled it appropriately.

+7. All raised issues are created as issue tickets on kanban board to be address in the next sprint